elves/elvish.io/src/ref/language.md

     [unicode.IsPrint](https://godoc.org/unicode#IsPrint) in Go's standard
     library).

-In most other shells, variables can map directly to environmental variables: `$PATH` is almost always the `PATH` environment variable.
+In most other shells, variables can map directly to environmental variables: usually `$PATH` is the same as the `PATH` environment variable.
 This is not the case in Elvish.
 Instead, environment variables are put in a dedicated `E:` namespace. `$PATH` and `$E:PATH` are different variables, and only the latter maps to the environment variable called `PATH`.
 The `$PATH` variable only lives in the Elvish process (and possibly only on a local scope).

-You will notice that variable names sometimes have a leading dollar sign, sometimes not.
+You will notice that variables do not have a leading dollar sign in some syntax constructs.
 The tradition is that they do when they are used for their values, and do not otherwise (e.g. in assignment).
-Elvish is consistent with other shells in this aspect.
+This is consistent with most other shells.

 ## Assignment